theUpsider/faculty-bot/README.md

 - To register the bot, an application at [Discord's Developer Portal](https://discord.dev) needs to be created.
 The Token can be filled in the `.env` under `DISCORD_TOKEN`.
 - To finally launch the bot, use `./target/{release|debug}/faculty_manager`, depending on if you compiled with the release flag or not.

+Or alternatively use the provided `docker-compose.yml` by first installing docker with your favourite method, then running `docker compose up -d` in a terminal

 ## Bot Settings

 In order for the bot to communicate with channels, you need to edit the `config.json` and paste in the Id's of the channels and roles.